-Make sure to use the size and type in your owner's or service manual.
+Make sure to use the right size and type recommended in your owner's or service manual (see chart on next page for general specifications).
 If there's any question about a battery's performance, have it load tested.
-Any auto parts store can do this, or you can do it yourself with the right equipment.
+Any auto parts store can do this for you, or you can do it yourself with the right equipment.

-WARNING!: Make sure that there are no fuel fumes present when making, breaking, or checking battery connections and condition.
+Caution: Make sure that there are no fuel fumes present when making, breaking, or checking battery connections and condition.
 Give the area the "sniff test" to check for fumes.
-If in an enclosed area, run the blower, thoroughly air out the space, or take the battery outside to test it.
+If in an enclosed area, run the blower or thoroughly air out the space, or take the battery outside to test it.
+Please plan and protect accordingly.

-All battery cable connections must be clean, tight and use hex nuts and lock washers (not oldfashioned wing nuts).
+All battery cable connections must be clean, tight and use hex nuts and lock washers (not old-fashioned wing nuts).
 Loose connections can cause frustrating intermittent issues or a full-time "no run" condition.
 A dirty or corroded connection can impede electricity's ability to travel, and a battery terminal connection may be corroded, yet appear clean.
-To avoid any doubt, always remove the terminal connection and clean both sides of the connecting materials down to bare, shiny metal, then reinstall and tighten the connection properly.
+To avoid any doubt, always remove the terminal connection and clean both sides of the connecting materials down to bare, shiny metal, then re-install and tighten the connection properly.
+For regular maintenance, use Yamalube[®] Battery Terminal Cleaner & Protector.
+Simply spray it on and watch for the foam to change color, indicating that the corrosion (acid) has been neutralized.
+It then dries into a thin, waxy film, preventing the build-up of additional corrosion.